 We are exploring what enables and impedes social change.
 We have spent time meeting with people around the country who are involved in change-making and through our interactions have identified a range of ‘burning issues’.
 We will take time to explore these issues in depth, as well as looking to different instances of change to generate learning and insights.
 In doing this we are bringing together a new diverse and vibrant community of change-makers committed to working together around a common goal.

 Civil society is at a real crossroads.
 We are facing mounting social and environmental challenges from growing inequality to climate change, allied to an upsurge in people wanting to campaign and get involved.
 Get it right and we can change the world for the better.

-SMK is primarily the thought convenor and catalyst for encouraging anyone with an interest and commitment to civil society and social change to engage with the project.
-SMK has its own thoughts on the issue so will be actively contributing to the project as well as encouraging others to get involved.
+The project is open to anyone with an interest or passion in social change and civil society.
+The Sheila McKechnie Foundation is primarily the thought convenor and catalyst for encouraging anyone with an interest and commitment to civil society and social change to engage with the project.
+The Sheila McKechnie Foundation has its own thoughts on the issue and will be actively contributing to the project as well as encouraging others to get involved.